 Some of the coastal soils may naturally contain very high amounts of phosphorus, such as in Horry, Georgetown, Charleston and Beaufort county soils.
-In lieu of a regular starter fertilizer, which is high in phosphorus, substitute a slow-release centipede lawn fertilizer (15-0-15) to incorporate into the soil at the rate of 10 - 13 pounds fertilizer per 1000 square feet of all lawn grasses.
+In lieu of a regular starter fertilizer, which is high in phosphorus, substitute a slow-release centipede lawn fertilizer (15-0-15 with iron) to incorporate into the soil at the rate of 10 - 13 pounds fertilizer per 1000 square feet of all lawn grasses.
 Because of the greater sensitivity of centipedegrass to high amounts of phosphorus in the soil, it is very important to have the soil tested.
-If the levels of phosphorus are medium or above, use a slow-release 15-0-15 as the starter fertilizer at planting.
+If the soil test reveals levels of phosphorus that are medium or above, use a slow-release 15-0-15 as the starter fertilizer at planting.

 If a water-soluble, quick-release source of nitrogen is used, do not apply and mix in more than 1 pound of actual nitrogen per 1,000 square feet.
 An example and amount of a fast-release, "starter-type" of fertilizer is 20 pounds of a farm grade 5-10-10 fertilizer per 1,000 square feet of lawn.
 If a 5-10-10 is unavailable, use 10 pounds of 10-10-10 per 1000 square feet of lawn.
 The fast-release fertilizers should be tilled into the soil pre-plant, but could be applied after grass seed has germinated.
 The nitrogen in most quick-release farm fertilizers will typically last one month.